Annapurna Circuit Trek Packing List

 Bandana or scarf

 Some parts of the Annapurna Circuit Trail are pretty dusty.
-Thus, Bandana/ Scarf helps cover your mouth and nose in such trails.
+Thus, a Bandana/ Scarf helps cover your mouth and nose in such trails.

 List of Head wears: